Welcome to today's edition of the Rush 24-7 podcast.

 No, you don't.

-You would beat Rush Limbaugh, maybe by a step.
+You would beat Rush Limbaugh maybe by a step.

-What is Rush Limbaugh figure into this?
+Where does Rush Limbaugh figure into this?

-Where does Rush Limbaugh figure it is?
+Where does Rush Limbaugh figure it?

 Low information outreach is working.